 - Answer the questions that are asked of you succinctly.

 - If you have trouble hearing, say so politely and respectfully.
 Do not pretend you can hear just to keep things moving.

 In general, remember all the rules you were taught (or should have been taught!) as a child.
 Be respectful—using "Sir" or "Ma'am" is appropriate.
 Don't speak unless you are spoken to.
 Speak clearly and confidently.
 You want the hearing officer on your side, so you do not want to offend or anger them.
 Let common sense prevail!

 Monast Law Office Is Ready for Anything

-Had you told me a year ago that we would be conducting Industrial Commission business by telephone, I would have said you were crazy.
-So much has changed in a year, but the BWC and the IC have pivoted to keep the workers' comp train chugging, and my team has rolled with the punches.
+Had you told me a couple years ago that we would be conducting Industrial Commission business by telephone, I would have said you were crazy.
+So much has changed since March, 2020, but the BWC and the IC have pivoted to keep the workers' comp train chugging, and my team has rolled with the punches.
 We will help you put your best foot forward no matter what is thrown at us.
 Meanwhile, please download a free copy of my e-book, The Worker's Guide to Injury Compensation in Ohio, to learn more about workers' comp issues in Ohio.